MehsamKhan/Wood-Database/README.md

 # Wood Database
 This is a database containing the non-elastic mechanical properties (such as fracture and creep) of different species of wood.
 It has been created as a relational database using Microsoft SQL Server.

-# To access the database, follow these steps (Instructions for Windows):
+# To access the database, follow these steps (Instructions for Windows OS):

 ## Install Microsoft SQL Server Express (Free):
 * Click on "Download Now" under Express from here: